Contents

 - For Laboratory employees or affiliates who are also UC Berkeley students and have been treated for work-related injuries at the UC Berkeley campus Tang Student Medical Center, Health Services must also be notified of their injury or illness.

-- Motor Vehicle Accidents: See Chapter 60 Traffic and Pedestrian Safety.
+- Motor Vehicle Accidents: See ES&H Manual Chapter 60 – Traffic and Pedestrian Safety for details.

 - Property Damage: Events that result in property damage may require reporting.
-Consult with your Division Safety Coordinator, or with the EHS Division Office at (510) 486-5251.
+Consult with your Division Safety Coordinator or the Site Operations Center at (510) 486-6999.

 Work Process C. Procedure for Reviewing a Work-Related Injury or Illness